Nath9319/DocumentationAgent/output/CalculatorCode/documentation/ListInput.md

 # Documentation for `ListInput`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### ListInput

 **Description:**
-`ListInput` is a model class designed for performing operations on a list of numerical values.
-It serves as a structured way to manage and manipulate collections of numbers, providing a foundation for further calculations or analyses.
+`ListInput` is a model class designed to facilitate operations on a list of numerical values.
+It serves as a structured representation of a collection of numbers, enabling various mathematical and statistical computations to be performed on the data contained within the list.

 **Parameters/Attributes:**
-- **None**: The `ListInput` class does not define any parameters or attributes in its constructor.
+- `numbers` (`List[float]`): A list of floating-point numbers that the model operates on.
+This attribute is essential for the functionality of the class, as it holds the data that will be manipulated or analyzed.

 **Expected Input:**
-- The class is expected to handle a list of numbers, which can include integers and floats.
-The input list should be well-formed and contain only numerical values to ensure proper functionality during operations.
+- The `numbers` attribute should be a list containing numerical values (specifically floats).
+The list can be empty, but it is expected that any operations performed on it will handle such cases appropriately.
+There are no specific constraints on the values, but they should be finite numbers.

 **Returns:**
-- **None**: The class does not return any value upon instantiation.
-However, it is expected to provide methods for performing operations on the list of numbers, which may return various results based on the implemented functionality.
+`None`: The class does not return a value upon instantiation.
+However, it provides methods that may return results based on the operations performed on the `numbers` list.

 **Detailed Logic:**
-- The `ListInput` class inherits from `BaseModel`, which likely provides foundational features and behaviors common to all models in the application.
-This inheritance suggests that `ListInput` may leverage methods or properties defined in `BaseModel` for data validation, serialization, or other model-related tasks.
+- The `ListInput` class inherits from `BaseModel`, which likely provides foundational functionality and structure for data models, including validation and serialization capabilities.
-- The class utilizes the `List` type from Python's typing module, indicating that it is designed to work specifically with lists, ensuring type safety and clarity in the expected data structure.
+- The class utilizes the `Field` from an external library to define the `numbers` attribute, ensuring that it is treated as a field within the model, which may include validation rules or metadata.
-- Additionally, the class may utilize the `Field` function to define attributes or constraints on the list of numbers, although specific fields are not detailed in the provided information.
-This could involve validation rules, default values, or metadata associated with the list.
-- Overall, `ListInput` serves as a specialized model for encapsulating a list of numbers, potentially enabling further operations such as aggregation, transformation, or statistical analysis, depending on the methods implemented in the class.
+- The primary logic of the class revolves around the manipulation of the `numbers` list, allowing for various operations such as addition, averaging, or other statistical calculations.
+The specific methods for these operations would be defined elsewhere in the class or inherited from `BaseModel`.
+- The class is designed to be extensible, allowing for additional methods or attributes to be added as needed for more complex operations on the list of numbers.

+---
+*Generated with 0% context confidence*